ChainMovers/suibase/docs/website/references.md

 TODO next:

 - What is the "active" workdir?
-- What is the "cargobinsui" workdir?
+- What is the "cargobin" workdir?
 - How to use the sui-exec script?
 - How to use the publish-output.json?